Moving House? How to Avoid Expensive Energy Bills in Your New Home

 Similarly, it says, look for easy green wins such as energy-efficient showerheads, lagging around pipes, and a cylinder jacket.
 They’ll all save you money.

-Solar panels are a great feature to inherit for anyone hoping to reduce their impact on the planet.
+Solar panels are a great feature to inherit for anyone hoping to reduce their impact on the planet and their energy bills.
+But the benefits don't stop there.

 The important thing is to see as much of your potential new home as possible.